addisonlynch/iexfinance/docs/source/stats.rst

 .. autofunction:: get_stats_monthly

+Data retrieval period must be between 1/2014 and today.

 .. warning:: The Historical Summary accepts requests of one month per request.
-			if specifying a long date range, a query will be made for each month in the range, significantly impacting
+			if specifying a long date range, a query will be made for each month in the range, significantly impacting performance

 .. _stats.monthly.usage: